wangyz1999/resume-web/content/authors/admin/_index.md

   url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Yunzhe Wang is a Computer Science Masters student at the Columbia University.
-His interests lies in the area of Robotics Learning, Computer Vision, and Representation Learning.
-He wants to understand the nature of intelligence and has a long-term ambition of creating General AI.
+His interests lies in the area of Robot Learning, Multimodal Perception (especially vision and sound), Representation Learning, and Human-AI Interaction.
+He is highly interested in understanding the nature of intelligence, with a long-term ambition of creating Human-Centered General AI.

 # Interests to show in About widget
 interests:
+- Multimodal Perception
 - Robot Learning
 - Representation Learning
 - Computer Vision
+- Human-AI Interaction/Alignment
+- Natural Language Processing
 - Reinforcement Learning
-- Natural Language Processing
-- Fairness (AI)
 - Machine Learning
 - Artifitial Intelligence